dekuNukem/PicoRC/appleii.md

 * [Official website](https://www.mini-box.com/DC-DC) and [distributors](https://www.mini-box.com/site/resellers.html).
 Even the cheapest 80W one should be plenty.

-* You can also find generic ones on eBay/Amazon/Aliexpress by searching `Pico ATX`.
-They are *not that* cheap, so I strongly suggest supporting the high-quality official products.
+* Avoid generic clones.
+They over-rate and are of low quality.

 * A power brick with **12V DC** and **center positive** 5.5x2.5mm barrel jack is needed.